Document List

 2. Minimum Set of Attributes

-To support a process mining event log structure, your file must contain, at minimum, the following attributes (columns):
+To support a process mining event log structure, your file must contain, at minimum, the following attributes (columns), These do not need to correspond to the naming of (CASE ID, Activity, etc) but they should contain the content specified.

 • Case ID: This column uniquely identifies each process instance (or case).
 Every row corresponding to the same process instance must have the same Case ID.